-The WVPD is the proud host of several community gardens located at the Ethan Allen Homestead in Burlington that area managed by partners from several local non-profits and community organizations.
+The WVPD is the proud host of several community gardens located at the Ethan Allen Homestead in Burlington that are managed by partners from local non-profits and community organizations.
 During the growing season the Ethan Allen Homestead comes alive with gardeners and activities!
-Be sure to check out the gardens as you visit the park, but please be respectful of the individual plots and leave the produce in the gardens for those that have worked hard to grow it!
+Be sure to check out the gardens as you visit the park, but please be respectful of the individual plots and leave the produce in the gardens for those that have worked hard to grow it.

 Winooski Valley & Discovery Gardens